-Portland’s holiday season is full swing and though there are more things to do between Thanksgiving and New Year’s Day than ever before, families looking for activities around town on Christmas Day proper have far fewer options with most shops, restaurants, and venues closed.
+Portland’s holiday season is full swing and though there are an endless number of things to do running right up to New Year’s Day, families looking for activities around town on Christmas Day proper have far fewer options with most shops, restaurants, and venues closed.
 To help, we’ve put together a list (and checked it twice) of our favorite things to do on Christmas Day with the whole family.
 Read on the learn more.

 photo: Chris Brooks via flickr